 1 onion, chopped or sliced

-2 tsp garlic paste / garlic cloves, crushed
+2 tsp garlic (frozen or paste)/garlic cloves, crushed

 1 tin of chopped tomatoes